everx-labs/everdev/docs/work_with_contracts.md

     2) Off-chain call of the [getTransaction](https://github.com/tonlabs/ton-labs-contracts/blob/776bc3d614ded58330577167313a9b4f80767f41/solidity/setcodemultisig/SetcodeMultisigWallet.sol#L398) method to get the created transaction ID

-    3) The last on-chain call of the [confirmTransactio](https://github.com/tonlabs/ton-labs-contracts/blob/776bc3d614ded58330577167313a9b4f80767f41/solidity/setcodemultisig/SetcodeMultisigWallet.sol#L307)n method to confirm the transaction by the second custodian (see [Run contract deployed on the network](https://github.com/tonlabs/tondev#run-contract-deployed-on-the-network) for details).
+    3) The last on-chain call of the [confirmTransaction](https://github.com/tonlabs/ton-labs-contracts/blob/776bc3d614ded58330577167313a9b4f80767f41/solidity/setcodemultisig/SetcodeMultisigWallet.sol#L307) method to confirm the transaction by the second custodian (see [Run contract deployed on the network](https://github.com/tonlabs/tondev#run-contract-deployed-on-the-network) for details).

 2. Call contract’s `submitTransaction` method with the first custodian key (k1) to initiate a transaction to some random address.
 Select function 4 (`submitTransaction`) with the following parameters:
-    - dest (address) – the destination address (wallet address copied from the recipient’s TON Surf application). **Note**: In this example, another Surf walled was created.
+    - dest (address) – the destination address (wallet address copied from the recipient’s TON Surf application). **Note**: In this example, another Surf wallet was created.
 Its address is used as a recipient address.
     - value – the value in nanotokens (1 token = 1000000000 nanotokens)
     - bounce (bool) – true if tokens are transferred to an existing account; set false to transfer to a non-deployed account
     - allBalance – true if need to transfer all remaining balance